 This is done through what is known as a debt validation letter.

-The letter is the collection agency’s written validation of the debt, and if they can’t provide it – or, if the information is incomplete – you can challenge the legitimacy of their claim.
+The letter is the collection agency’s written validation of the debt.
+If they can’t provide it, or, the information is incomplete, you can challenge the legitimacy of their claim.

 You have a right to this information because it will give you an opportunity to determine if you legitimately owe the debt.